The luckiest boy in the world. Is who I am.

 Anyway, going back to currents, where we’d be much warmer as to the reason for my good fortune.
 For one half of it is my parents’ opposing yet complementary traits and approaches to upbringing.
 As to the other half – that would require a bit of a summary of the coincidences and choices that make up my own life story thus far.

 If a cat has nine lives, this Leo has definitely already had two lives and is more than halfway through the third.
-I’ve written two and half books, have two and a half business and computer science degrees, worked two and half jobs, started as many businesses, lived in two and half continents including moving to one of them two and half times, been married two and half times, had a taste of parenting two and a half kids, and now “work” two and half days a week in a bid to ornament myself with societal norms of employment.
+I’ve written two and half books, have two and a half business and computer science degrees, worked two and half jobs, started as many businesses, lived in two and half continents including moving to one of them two and half times, and now “work” two and half days a week in a bid to ornament myself with societal norms of employment.
 And before you bucket me as noncommittal or perhaps even flighty, let me clarify that all of this has been a dedicated effort to “vet” a philosophy –

 It takes two-and-a-half failures to find happiness